Tharaae/react-neighbourhood-map/README.md

 * This project was bootstrapped with `create-react-app` package.

 * It initially displays a list of 20 national parks located in and around Sydney, Australia.
 The list data is retrieved via **Google Maps APIs Places Library**.
-If fetching the places list by Google APIs failed for any reason (even for going offline), the static list is used by the App instead.
-However, a descriptive message stating the failure is logged to the console.
+If fetching the places list by Google APIs failed for any reason (even for going offline), a static list is used by the App instead.
+Also, a descriptive message stating the failure is logged to the console.

 * It initially displays a map of Sydney and surrounding suburbs with markers for the 20 parks locations in the list.
 The map and markers are implemented using **Google Maps APIs**.